1 | 13 | ||||||||||||||||||||||||

 2. A control strategy where control output is proportional to the rate of change of the error signal.

-6. The desired value or setpoint that a control system tries to achieve.
+3. The desired value or target value that the system aims to achieve.